Eurovision Song Contest 2014: Lithuanian spokesperson's commentary

 Lithuanian spokesperson Ignas Krupavičius, just before announcing that ten points of his country's vote had been assigned to Conchita Wurst, referred to Wurst's beard in saying "Now it is time to shave", then pulled out a razor and pretended to shave his own face, before giggling at the joke.
 Host Nikolaj Koppel replied "Time to shave?
 I think not.", because the next country to announce the votes was Austria.
-British commentator Graham Norton also expressed his frustration at the joke and supported Koppel's reply.
+Gay British commentator Graham Norton also expressed his frustration at the joke and supported Koppel's reply.

 Reaction to Russia's performance

 Russia's Tolmachevy Sisters were the subject of booing from the audience, during the semi-final and when they were announced to have qualified for the final.
 Russia's act were also booed during the final; and when the Russian spokesperson delivered their top-three votes.
 The booing was also heard when countries awarded points to Russia, including neighbouring countries such as Azerbaijan and Belarus.

 Fraser Nelson, editor of The Spectator magazine, wrote: "I can’t remember the last time I heard a Eurovision audience boo anyone; during the Iraq war in 2003, no one booed Britain. [...]
 There’s a difference between the Russian government and the Russian people, and the girls were there to represent the latter.
 They didn’t deserve the obloquy.
 And the Danes were wrong to have made the booing so audible."